 Let us now add one more plug-in the same way we added dns_spoofing plug-in, this time we will use remote browser plug-in as shown in the image below.
-Once this plug-in get added, you can capture all the browser activity performed by the victim on his browser including user name and passwords.
+Once this plug-in gets added, you can capture all the browser activity performed by the victim on his browser including user name and passwords.

 Capturing NTLM passwords

-Open Kali terminal and type msfconsole, once the console starts type: search http_ntlm, now type: use auxiliary/server/capture/http_ntlm as shown in the below image:
+Open Kali terminal and type msfconsole, once the console starts to type: search http_ntlm, now type: use auxiliary/server/capture/http_ntlm as shown in the below image: